idvorkin/techdiary/notes/better-security-design.md

 #### Great design: Microsoft Authenticator

-The best authenticor applicaiton I’ve seen is Microsoft’s for iOS.
+The best authenticator application I’ve seen is Microsoft’s for iOS.
 In this solution, when you a user logs into a service with Microsoft SSO on any device, they are presented with a 2 digit number on the device accessing the service, **and** a notification pops up on the user’s mobile device to open Microsoft Authenticator.

 On the users mobile device, in Microsoft Authenticator, a choice of 2 digit numbers are presented.
 When the user clicks on the matching 2 digit number the users is logged into the service.